Ahead we're delving into persimmon benefits plus sharing recipes ready to celebrate every last squeeze of this delicious fruit all season.

 - Lyssie Lakatos, RDN, CDN, CFT, registered dietitian and co-founder of The Nutrition Twins

-What’s more, the persimmon fruit benefits go beyond their diet-friendly nature, as they are low in calories and pack a nutritional punch.
-Here’s the nutritional info:
+The persimmon fruit benefits go beyond their delicious flavor profile, as they pack a nutritional punch.
+Here’s the nutritional value of persimmons info at a glance:

 1. Persimmons are good for heart health